FacebookTwitterLinkedInYouTube

 both money and heartache.

-There are a limited number of companies providing telephone communication.
+Living in the Dominican Republic - Land Telephone Systems There are a limited number of companies providing telephone communication.
 Codetel, previously Verizon, has a monopoly on land lines and internet connections.
 Generally their service is adequate, but slow.

-There are both very good land telephone systems as well as a number of mobile operators.
+Living in the Dominican Republic - Mobile or Cellular Telephones There are both very good land telephone systems as well as a number of mobile operators.
 All mobiles that would normally work in America will work here.
 Any modern UK mobile, or older ones with tri-band, will also work.
 If you already have a cell phone you can activate it here, depending if your phone is activated by one of the major providers of cellular service.
 These are available from a number of providers, with Codetel and Orange having the greatest share of the market.
 Both these providers cover the major cities and towns, but once outside of these areas you will need to check who seems to have the better coverage locally as neither providers invest anything like enough in infrastructure.

 If you have a GSM phone, you can go to any number of Orange outlets and, for a small fee, they will activate your phone, and you can either purchase pre-paid phone cards or a phone plan.
 If you have a CDMA phone, you can go to many Verizon or Centennial outlets and purchase a plan.